 Tips: Scholarships are judged on complete and neat applications, Community Service (list each activity) or Civic Engagement, participation in extra-curricular activities such as school clubs and sports, and content and presentation of required essay.

 Numerous scholarships are available from private and corporate sources.
-You can research the many offerings through the use of library or computerized resources.

 Some sites to check are: